BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 Katalon logo

-• API test execution: Use Katalon TestOps to manage test cases, schedule test runs, and view dashboards of results.
-Tests can also be executed in CLI for flexibility.
+• API test execution: Use Katalon TestOps to manage test cases, schedule runs, and view dashboards.
+Tests can also be executed via CLI.

-• API test planning: Integrate with Slack, Microsoft Teams, Jira, and other tools to keep everyone updated on test results and coverage.
+• API test planning: Integrate with Slack, Microsoft Teams, Jira, and more to keep teams updated.

-• Drag and drop test creation: Build tests without coding by using “Add Web Service Keyword” and the Object Repository for quick element management.
+• Drag-and-drop test creation: Build tests without coding using web service keywords and the Object Repository.

-Katalon is constantly improving.
-It offers free API testing courses through Katalon Academy to help QA teams get up to speed quickly.
-With integrations for CI/CD, parallel execution, and detailed reporting, it is one of the most complete web API functional testing tools on the market.
+Katalon offers free API testing courses through Katalon Academy.
+With CI/CD integrations, parallel execution, and detailed reporting, it is one of the most complete API functional testing tools available.

 Visit Katalon Website | Pricing | G2 Reviews